 Houston Fall Lawn Prep

 When winter finally rolls around, the story changes a bit.
 Your lawn goes dormant during the winter months, but the grass is still alive and needs moisture to survive.
 During the winter, if it doesn’t rain for several weeks (we know this all too well), then the lawn should be watered.
-Irrigation before a hard freeze is helpful in reducing freeze damage to the grass.
+In fact, irrigation before a hard freeze is helpful in reducing freeze damage to the grass.

-Mowing– Another big mistake people make during fall lawn care is mowing the grass too short.
-Most of you have probably been mowing your grass down to about 1 ½ inches.
-“That causes it to grow shallow roots, which can’t reach moisture when it gets dry,” Bachmann said.
-“You will need to make sure to have your mower set on one of its highest settings, or tell your landscaper to make sure their blades are set on a higher setting.
+Mowing– Another common mistake people make during fall lawn care is mowing the grass too short.
+Many people mow their grass down to about 1 ½ inches which causes it to grow shallow roots, which can’t reach moisture when it gets dry.
+Adjust your mower to one of its highest settings, or check with your landscaper to make sure their blades are set on a higher setting.

 Keep your mower raised from 3-3 ½ inches; this will help ensure a thicker turf in the spring.
 It will help your grass grow stronger roots, too.
 Also, try not to let your grass grow too long between each mow.
-“You may have to mow more often, but your lawn will look great for the entire season, and that’s definitely worth it,” Bachmann said.
-Along with mowing, Bachmann is one of many experts who recommend that your lawn be clear of debris during winter, such as fallen leaves.
-This allows the grass to get sunlight and grow.
+While you may have to mow more often, but your lawn will look great for the entire season, which is definitely worth it!
+In addition to mowing, we recommend that your clear your lawn of debris during winter, such as fallen leaves, to allow the grass to get sunlight and grow.

 The Know-How About Flowers During Winter